strongself/MRefresh/README.md

                                          drawableFrame: frame) // frame to which the svg should be resized
 ```

 Thirdly, you should provide timing for the path to be drawn.
-Such timing should be a value from 0.0 to 1.0, where 0.0 tells that the animatable view should appear on screen.
-So if you set it to for example 0.95 the path will start to appear when the content offset reaches somewhat near the endValue (i.e. near the stage when the actionHandler is called), so the path will be drawn very fast.
+Such timing should be a value from 0.0 to 1.0, where 0.0 tells us that the path is drawn as soon as possible when content offset of the scroll view reaches some threshold.

+Conversely, if you set it to for example 0.95 the path will start to appear when the content offset reaches somewhat near the end value (i.e. near the stage when the actionHandler is called and content inset is changed).

 ```swift
 let configurationTime: ConfigurationTime = (time: 0.0,